 The objective of the course is to equip the students with the ability to analysis interpret and use accounting information in managerial decision making.
 The student is expected to have a good working knowledge of the subject.
 This course provides the students an understanding of the application of Management accounting techniques.

 Unit - I Budget & Budgetary Control: (Theory)

 - 1. Meaning, Definition, and Classification of Budget - 2.
 Meaning and Objectives of Budgetary Control - 3.
-Advantages and Limitations of Budgetary Control i.
-Preparation of Cash Budget under Receipt & Payment Method
+Advantages and Limitations of Budgetary Control

 Unit - II Cash Budget: (Numeric)